Michael-F-Bryan/repo-backup/README.md

-This tool is designed to avoid superfluous output and only print messages to the terminal when there is an issue (sometimes known as ["the rule of silence"] from the *Unix Philosophy*).
+This tool is designed to avoid superfluous output and only print messages to the terminal when there is an issue (sometimes known as ["the rule of silence"] in the *Unix Philosophy*).
 However, you can tell it to be more verbose by adding consecutively more `-v` flags.

 The generated tree structure looks something like this (with a couple hundred